Tél: 0086-15907552669 E-mail: sales@cutterbest.com

 People also call endmill tools end mills, fraises en bout, end milling tools, or milling cutters.
 Although these terms appear in similar machining topics, the correct tool choice still depends on the material, cutting operation, nombre de flûtes, revêtement, and required surface finish.

-For a basic definition, lire notre guide: qu'est-ce qu'une fraise en bout.
+For a basic definition, lisez notre qu'est-ce qu'une fraise en bout.

 Endmill Tool vs Drill Bit: What Is the Difference?